 |Instructor||Gang Wang (email@example.com)|

-Reading: students will be reading and reviewing all the required papers, and participating in paper discussions during the class.
+Reading: students will be reading and reviewing all the required papers, and participating in paper discussions during the class and over the online discussion board.

 Participation: students are required to attend all the lectures.
 Please inform the instructor via email if you cannot make it to the class due to travel or sickness.